 Master’s of Physical Therapy Program

 WFF Board Director Dr. Tracy Spitznagle, Professor in Physical Therapy at Washington University in St. Louis, consulted on the Physical Therapy Master’s Program curriculum being developed at Mekelle University in 2013.
 The university continuously struggled to enlist qualified PT instructors locally and requested help in 2015.
-Since 2016, Dr. Spitznagle has recruited experienced PT instructors for the program funded by WFF.
+Since 2016, Dr. Spitznagle has recruited experienced PT instructors for programming funded by WFF.
 By sponsoring international PTs to travel to Mekelle, WFF provides the university with top instructors who would be otherwise inaccessible.

 Why Physical Therapy?

-Team Training in Critical Care & Quality Improvement
+Critical Care & Quality Improvement Training

 Gestational Trophoblastic Disease (GTD) Center